December 04, 2020 5 min read

 Designed to be hard as steel, yet with a supporting resiliency that both absorbs impact and transports nutrients they are a pretty cool piece of evolutionary engineering.

 Like any part of the body, the full breakdown can get really complicated.
 But let’s leave the complications to scientists and researchers.
 To effectively take care of your teeth, you only need to understand the 3 basic layers of tooth, including the Outer Layer, Central Zone & Inner Core.
 These layers of the tooth play a vital role in supporting a healthy mouth and smile.

-Let’s take a brief and simple look at what these are:
+Let’s take a brief and simple look to learn about the layers of a teeth:

-The outer layer has two names; the exposed part that you see is called your “enamel” and then below the gums this layer is called “cementum” (for simplicity, we will refer to both sections as “enamel” in this article).
+The outer layer of a tooth has two names; the exposed part that you see is called your “enamel” and then below the gums this layer is called “cementum” (for simplicity, we will refer to both sections as “enamel” in this article).

 Since the enamel is so hard, it has very little flexibility and could easily be cracked or fractured if it were not for the softer, and supportive, layer below called “dentin.”

-Dentin is the central zone of your tooth and lies just below the enamel.
-It is a softer layer (still pretty hard, don’t think of it as a marshmallow!) that provides flex and support to the enamel.
+Dentin layer of tooth is the central zone of your tooth and lies just below the enamel.
+It is a softer layer (still pretty hard, don’t think of it as a marshmallow!)
+Dentinal tubules provides flex and support to the enamel.

 Enamel is “dead” and almost 100% composed of minerals but dentin is a mix of minerals, organic material and water.
 Its biggest component is the mineral hydroxyapatite (45%).